Iionsroar/Certificate-Generator/README.md

 ~~- window h and v values --> change to percentage, to be applicable for final generation~~

+- home.html: add label+input for font-slider, add dropdown font selection, add button group for fontstyle
+- certgen_functions.js: add parameters, use parameters in canvas drawing, visualize how the function is called across files
+- all: update use of generatePreview with correct parameters

 #### I. Generate Certificates
 - #generate.button click
     --> create function for generating high quality certificates, using the settings in edit certificate